7 Easter Hosting Tips for First-Time Homeowners

 You can’t go wrong with a traditional egg hunt, whether you have kids attending or want to host an adult version.

-DIY Egg Decorating Station
+Egg Decorating Station

 Set up a crafting station where guests can decorate hard-boiled or wooden eggs: